collocations.org

 Andrea turned out the light and stretched full-length on the bed.

-down, forwards, out, up, upwards
+down, forward, out, up, upwards/upward

 She stretched up to reach the top shelf.